 - The Penn Undergraduate Research Mentorship Program (PURM) funds over 100 standing faculty each year to work with one or two students on a summer research project.

 - Grants for Faculty Mentoring Undergraduate Research (GfFMUR) provide financial support for faculty members with a demonstrated commitment to mentoring undergraduate research.

-- Summer Undergraduate Research Group Grants (SURGG) fund teams of faculty members to offer an intensive, interdisciplinary summer research experience for a group of 2-5 undergraduates.
+- Team Grants for Interdisciplinary Activities (TGIA) fund teams of faculty members to offer an intensive, interdisciplinary summer research experience for a group of 2-5 undergraduates.